Chart Color Schemes

 Infrastructure

-Woodville has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally
+Woodville has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally

-Seven projects are identified by AreaSearch as potentially impacting the area.
-These include St Clair Village - Stage 6 & 7, St. James, Kidman Park, Babcock Facility Expansion, and Traffic Safety Improvements - Russell Terrace, Woodville.
-The following details those considered most relevant:.
+Seven projects identified by AreaSearch are expected to impact the area significantly.
+These include St Clair Village Stage 6 & 7, St. James, Kidman Park, Babcock Facility Expansion, and Traffic Safety Improvements at Russell Terrace, Woodville.
+The following details those projects deemed most relevant:.

 Professional plan users can use the search below to filter and access additional projects.